vensko/pint/README.md

 ### `link`
 Must be either a full XPath expression, starting with // and searching for &lt;a&gt; elements, or a comma-separated list of words, expected to be found in a download URL.
-**XPath example:** *//a[contains(@href, '.zip') and contains(@href, 'x86')]*
+**XPath example:** `//a[contains(@href, '.zip') and contains(@href, 'x86')]`
-**Simplified syntax:** *.zip, x86*
+**Simplified syntax:** `.zip, x86`
 To scan link texts, wrap words in quotes: *.zip, "portable"*
 Simplified queries are case-insensitive.

 There are some meta-values:
-**.arch** means any of the most popular archive formats (at the moment, it includes .7z, .zip, .rar, and .paf.exe),
+`.arch` means any of the most popular archive formats (at the moment, it includes .7z, .zip, .rar, and .paf.exe),
-**.any** is the same as .arch plus .exe.
+`.any` is the same as `.arch` plus .exe.

 ### `type`
 All downloaded files are considered archives, unless this parameter is set.
-Currently, the only possible value is *standalone*, which means the downloaded file will be copied as is without unpacking.
+Currently, the only possible value is `standalone`, which means the downloaded file will be copied as is without unpacking.

 ### `base`
 A base path inside an archive.
 To better explain this, I better tell, how this works.
 Once the archive is unpacked into a temporary directory, the script switches to that directory and retrieves a list of files.
 Then it goes line by line, until the `base` substring is found (it doesn't have to be a valid file or directory path, can be just a fragment).
 Once this substring is encountered, the working path changes to the directory, containing the file, where the search stopped. *Parent* directory of that file/dir will become the base path.
 Default `base` value is *.exe*, which means, that the first encountered directory with an .exe file will be used.

 ### `keep`
 Pint *replaces* contents of target directories, keeping files, listed in this parameter, intact.
 Typically, is used for configuration files.
 Must be a comma separated list of filenames/masks.
-Default value - \*.ini, \*.db.
+Default value: `*.ini, *.db`.

 ### `only`
 Comma-separated list of files/masks, which should be copied.
-Useful for highly customizable apps, which typically contain a lot of custom assets - themes, plugins, etc.
+Useful for highly customizable apps, which typically contain a lot of custom assets: themes, plugins, etc.

 ### `xd`, `xf`
 Comma-separated lists of directores and files (respectively), which should be left behind.
 These files will be neither removed from a target directory, nor copied from a temporary one.
 Pint uses Robocopy to copy files.
 These parameters are used as values for its /XD and /XF parameters.
 If `only` is set, these parameters are ignored.